Raffles Institution: Discipline

+Subject System

+New Subject Combination

+The new subject combination system was introduced by the team headed by Aaron Loh in 2025.
+The new changes are as follows:

+For a student to offer 8 subjects in Year 3, he must at least obtain a C in 5 examinable subjects including English Language and Mathematics or Science.

+For a student to offer 9 subjects in Year 3, he must at least obtain a C in 6 examinable subjects including English Language and at least a B in Mathematics or Science.

+For a student to offer 10 subjects (inclusive of an elective programme) in Year 3, he must at least obtain a B in 6 examinable subjects including English Language, and Mathematics or Science and at least a C in the Elective subject.

+Grading System

+To decrease student pressure for a high Grade Point Average (GPA), the new team has also swiftly taken action to replace it with a less competitive grading system.
+The grading system is as follows:

 Curriculum and student activities

 Since 2007, the school has offered the six-year Integrated Programme, which allows students to bypass the Singapore-Cambridge GCE Ordinary Level examinations and take the Singapore-Cambridge GCE Advanced Level examinations at the end of Year 6.
 Known within the Raffles schools as the Raffles Programme, it is offered jointly with Raffles Girls' School.

 Orientation programmes

 Year 1 Orientation Camp

 The new intake of Year 1 students go through a 3-day orientation camp, involving understanding the school's culture and knowing the campus grounds, and various activities to facilitate class bonding, leadership development, etc. Year 4 Peer Support Leaders and the Head and Deputy head prefects guide them through this camp and the rest of the orientation period.
 At the end of the camp, the first-year students receive their school badges in the Junior Rafflesian Investiture Ceremony (JRIC), which occurs on the Friday of the Orientation Week.